 With all the skills in place and your class details set up, you can print off a set of invites for the children to take home for their parents to access the class account and see how the children are faring in terms of their learning and behaviour.

-To ensure the dojos rewarded translate or feed into the school reward system appropriately, make the children aware of the fact that for every 10 dojos they get, they will earn a Bragster (see separate notes on Bragster for more information).
+To ensure the dojos rewarded translate or feed into the school reward system appropriately, make the children aware of the fact that a certain number of Dojo points will translate into rewards.